friteuseb/conky/README.md

 Pending tasks are listed from the `tasks.md` file in the repository.
 Make sure to update this file with your tasks.

+## Shortcuts

+![Shortcuts] (shortcuts.png)
+Add manually your own shortcuts to use the play-pause, next previous sh scripts

 ## License

 This project is licensed under the MIT License.